Parsons, Kansas: History

-Hospital
+Hospitals

 Parsons is also home to the Parsons State Hospital & Training Center, which has been in operation since 1903 when it was opened as the Kansas State Hospital for Epileptics.

 In 1957 the hospital was renamed Parsons State Hospital and Training Center.
 At that time it began providing programs for individuals with developmental disabilities.
 The Hospital occupies 43 buildings on 163 acre.
 The hospital also includes residential services, the University Center on Developmental Disabilities and the Parsons Research Center for the University of Kansas, the Special Purpose School of the Southeast Regional Education Service Center.
 The Southeast Kansas Agricultural Research Center of Kansas State University is also located on the grounds, as is the Alzheimer's Association, Heart of America Chapter, Southeast Kansas Regional Office.

+Parsons is also home to Labette County Medical Center.

 Library

 The first library began as a subscription library in 1904 and was located in city hall.
 Parsons Public Library, a Carnegie library, opened on May 18, 1909.
 A new library opened on April 18, 1977, and the former library has since been renovated to become a visual and performing arts center.